fehler/scratch/building-a-business/03-boxout-2.md

 https://superbooked.com

-Currently in beta, SuperBooked – the brainchild of noted designer Dan Mall – is designed to help you find work with a little help from your friends.
-Built on the idea that the best opportunities come from the people you know, SuperBooked connects you to opportunities through people you trust.
+Currently in beta, SuperBooked – the brainchild of noted designers Dan Mall and Philip Zaengle – is designed to help you find work with a little help from your friends.
+Built on the idea that the best opportunities come from the people you know, SuperBooked connects you to work through people you trust.